os-autoinst/opensuse-jobgroups/README.md

-Repository for openqa.opensuse.org Jobgroups
+Repository for openqa.opensuse.org job groups

-In order to add a Jobgroup in the repo, you need to add the Jobgroup info in scripts/post_yaml file and the yaml file in Jobgroups directory.
+In order to add a job group in the repo, you need to add the job group parameters (GROUPID and YAML_FILE_NAME) in scripts/post_yaml conditions, besides the yaml file in job groups directory.